K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 # 7. Plugin Setting(REST API Log Tracking Settings)

-1. Click “Window” – “Preferences” from the Eclipse menu to set plugin.
+1. Click “Window” – “Preferences” from the Eclipse menu to set the plugin.
      ![](./images/openpaas-eclipse/image129.png)

-2. Eclipse environment settings can be done at the “Preferences” dialog box.
+2. Eclipse environment settings can be done in the “Preferences” dialog box.
-    Click Open Platform from the right side of “Preferences” dialog box and check “HTTP Log Track” below to know the wheter “HTTP Log Tracking” is set or not.
+    Click Open Platform from the right side of the “Preferences” dialog box and check “HTTP Log Track” below to know whether “HTTP Log Tracking” is set or not.
-    If you want to 찍다 "HTTP Log" in the console window, check "HTTP Log Track" do not check if not wanted.
+    If you want to display "HTTP Log" in the console window, check "HTTP Log Track".
+Otherwise, do not check it.
     Click “OK” button to complete Setting.
      ![](./images/openpaas-eclipse/image130.png)

 # 8. Example Project Description

-This example was made based on standard example of Standard Framwork 3.1.
+This example was made based on the standard example of Standard Framework 3.1.
-The example illustrates how to access a service while the service and application are bound.
+The example illustrates how to access service while the service and application are bound.

 ### 8.1 Add Depenencies